scalyr/logstash-output-scalyr/README.md

 ---

 - Field that represents the origin of the log event.
-Will be combined with the logfile field to extract out logfile attributes.
 (Warning: events with an existing 'serverHost' field, it will be overwritten)

 `config :serverhost_field, :validate => :string, :default => 'serverHost'`